 Foods with long shelf with the key nutrients for Covid.

-Apart from eating fresh produce in a Mediterranean Diet here are a few foods with longer shelf lives which supply a combination of Vitamin D, Vitamin C and Zinc.
+Apart from eating fresh produce in a Mediterranean Diet here are a few foods with longer shelf lives that supply a combination of Vitamin D, Vitamin C, and Zinc.
 If you are considering buying canned produce always aim to buy those without added salt and sugar.

 Eggs are a great source of protein and vitamins and minerals including Zinc.
 The yolk of an egg also supplies good levels of Vitamin D

-Salmon, Sardines and Tuna tend to be the favourite canned fish all are great sources of protein.
-Fatty fish have the benefit of also supplying lots of Vitamin D. The healthiest canned option is stored in water, rather than oil or brine.
+Salmon, Sardines, and Tuna tend to be the favourite canned fish all are great sources of protein.
+Fatty fish has the benefit of also supplying lots of Vitamin D. The healthiest canned option is stored in water, rather than oil or brine.